Avanatiker/WorldTools/README.md

 ## Features

-- **Comprehensive Data Capture**: WorldTools enables you to capture various critical aspects, preventing any detail from being overlooked.
+- **World Download (_default keybind:_ `F12`)**:
+  Initiate a quick download by hitting the `F12` key, which can be altered in the keybind settings.
+  Alternatively, you can access the GUI (_default keybind:_ `F10`) via the escape menu.
+  The GUI allows you to tailor the capture process according to your requirements.
+  WorldTools facilitates the capture of a wide range of crucial elements, ensuring no detail is missed.
-    - Chunks: Terrain and structures
+    - Chunks: Terrain, biomes and structures
     - Entities: Positions and attributes of all entities
-    - Containers: Contents of chests, hoppers etc.
+    - Containers: Contents of all tile entities like chests, shulkers, hoppers, furnaces, brewing stands, droppers, dispensers etc...
     - Players: Player positions and inventories
     - Statistics: Full personal player statistics
     - Advancements: Player advancements and progress
     - Detailed Metadata: Exhaustive capture details like modt, server version, and more

-- **Capture Mode**: (Keybind `F12`) Enable capture mode to stream chunks and entities from the server directly to your local disk.
-Everytime a chunk is unloaded it will be saved to disk.
-After disabling capture mode, the remaining chunks and entities will be saved to disk as well.

-- **Configurable Options**: (NOT YET IMPLEMENTED) ~~Access the menu by pressing `F12` (changeable in the controls screen), providing numerous options (work in progress) to customize WorldTools according to your requirements.~~

-- **Freeze Entities**: This option freezes all entities, preventing them from moving upon login.

-- **Freeze World**: Stop new chunks from generating using a custom world generator, freeze time and weather, and set other gamerules to ensure a non-altered snapshot of the world.

 - **Easy Access to Saved Worlds**: Your locally captured world save can be found in the single-player worlds list, allowing you to load and explore it conveniently.

+- **Advanced Configuration**: WorldTools provides a wide range of settings to customize the capture process to your needs.
+  Select elements to capture, modify game rules, alter entity NBT data, and configure the capture process in detail.

 ## Getting Started